Every-Day Book |

 they through the fire amaine,

-With striving mindes doe runne,
+With striving mindes doe runne, and all

 their hearbes they cast therein,